Living History Forum: Selection of reports

-The report on anti-Semitism
+The report on antisemitism

-The survey of anti-Semitism in Sweden attracted a great deal of attention.
+The survey of antisemitism in Sweden attracted a great deal of attention.
 It was conducted as a survey of attitudes towards Jews and Judaism.
-Five percent of those surveyed between the ages of 16 and 75 expressed "strong and consistent anti-Semitic attitudes," 36 percent "a partially ambivalent attitude toward Jews," and 59 percent rejected anti-Semitic views.
+Five percent of those surveyed between the ages of 16 and 75 expressed "strong and consistent anti-Semitic attitudes," 36 percent "a partially ambivalent attitude toward Jews," and 59 percent rejected antisemitic views.
 Prime Minister Göran Persson said he was frightened and surprised by this outcome.